How does a car loan EMI calculator help?

 Even small changes in financed amount or tenure can noticeably change the monthly cost of ownership.

 Do not compare only the EMI.
-A vehicle loan with a lower EMI can sometimes carry a much higher total interest cost over its full tenure.
+A vehicle loan with a lower EMI can sometimes carry a much higher total interest cost over its full tenure, especially if the loan is stretched for too long.

 It shows your monthly vehicle loan repayment, total interest paid, and total repayment amount so you can estimate how a car purchase affects your monthly budget.